elixir-lang/elixir-lang.github.com/development.markdown

 In this section we outline the language's past and future development.

-[Plataformatec](http://plataformatec.com.br/), a software consultancy, created Elixir in 2012 as a Research and Development project led by José Valim.
-Elixir's goal is to be a productive language for writing maintainable and reliable software.
+José Valim created Elixir in 2012 as a Research and Development project inside Plataformatec.
+Elixir's goal is to be [a productive and extensible language](/blog/2013/08/08/elixir-design-goals/) for writing maintainable and reliable software.

 Elixir runs on top of the Erlang Virtual Machine, which provides a scalable and fault-tolerant foundation.
 Elixir was designed to leverage this foundation without performance costs and aims to contribute to the wider ecosystem whenever possible.